botpress/readme/docs/WEBCHAT/embedded-webchat-old-1/embedded-webchat-getting-started.md

 ### Markdown support

-We use the react-markdown to display markdown in the front-end.
-You can find their documentation [here](https://github.com/remarkjs/react-markdown).
+We use the [react-markdown](https://github.com/remarkjs/react-markdown) to display markdown in the front-end.

 ### Saving User Information